digital assessment centre

 What does it mean to be a Trainee Detective Constable?
 What’s involved in the day-to-day role?
 What traits will you need to drive positive change?

-You’ll get a snapshot of the role you can play in bringing about positive impact and change for vulnerable communities, as you experience a series of scenarios designed to give you the chance to showcase your character, mindset and skill for policing.
+You’ll get a snapshot of the role you can play in bringing about positive impact and change for vulnerable communities, as you experience a series of scenarios designed to give you the chance to showcase your character, mindset and skills.

 What to expect?